-Students acquire an understanding of the requirements, fundamental knowledge and skills essential for further learning within the area through learning-by-practising opportunities in an authentic or near-authentic environment (e.g. conducting scenario-based experiment to explore psychology theories, and developing behavioural programmes for the target clients).
+Students acquire an understanding of the requirements, fundamental knowledge and skills essential for further learning within the area through learning-by-practising opportunities in an authentic or near-authentic environment (e.g. conducting scenario-based experiment to verify psychology theories, and developing behavioural programmes for the target clients).

-Students are also encouraged to develop and apply conceptual, practical and reflective skills to demonstrate entrepreneurship and innovation.
-Students are given opportunities to integrate the knowledge and skills acquired and consolidate their learning (e.g. reflection with in-class games, group discussions and analysing real life cases).
+Students are given opportunities to consolidate their learning and demonstrate entrepreneurship and innovation (e.g. reflection with in-class games, group discussions and analysing real life cases).